<

 Xavier Legette, Carolina Panthers (28.9% rostered)

 Legette finished Sunday's game against the Falcons with four targets and 11.3 fantasy points.
-While it would have been nice for the rookie to see more targets-especially given the favorable game script in the second half, where the Panthers were trailing-he still stood out.
+While it would have been nice for the rookie to see more targets -- especially given the favorable game script in the second half when the Panthers were trailing -- he still stood out.
 In fact, the only player who ran more routes than Legette was Diontae Johnson.
 With Adam Thielen sidelined due to injury, Legette has capitalized on his absence.
-He's worth holding onto in deeper leagues as a possible flex option.
+He's worth holding on to in deeper leagues as a possible flex option.
 In Week 7, the Panthers face a Commanders defense that ranks in the top 10 for fantasy points allowed to wide receivers.

 Ja'Lynn Polk, New England Patriots (12.6% rostered)